Twitter's surge revives valuation debate

 Advertising revenue more than doubled to $277 million in the three months ended June 30.

-The results were good, Pivotal Research Group analyst Brian Weiser wrote in a research report, but they did not warrant a nearly 30 percent rise in the stock price.
+The results were good, Pivotal Research Group analyst Brian Weiser wrote in a research report, but they didn't warrant a nearly 30 percent rise in the stock price.

 At least five brokerages raised their ratings on the stock, while at least 21 raised price targets, by as much as $18 to a high of $65.